JimDesu/basis-lang/spec.md

     .cmd compare: (T:Ord) 'r, T a, T b = ...

-The command takes a productive `T` slot `r` and two READ `T` values `a`, `b`; `T` is a single type that the caller picks at the call site by supplying same-type arguments.
+The command takes a CREATE `T` slot `r` and two READ `T` values `a`, `b`; `T` is a single type that the caller picks at the call site by supplying same-type arguments.
 The `(T:Ord)` form at the first parameter position introduces `T` and constrains it to satisfy `Ord`; subsequent uses of `T` refer to the same type variable.
 The witness for `Ord` flows once per call as a hidden parameter — the dictionary is passed at the call boundary alongside the visible arguments.
 Inside the body, `T` is the same type for both `a` and `b`; the dispatch via `a :: someOrdMethod` uses the witness flowed in.

 The inline `(T:Class)` form is the standalone-command surface for introducing a class-bound type variable.
 Class headers use the bracket form `[T: Bound]` (§9.3) instead — brackets attach to the class as a whole, scoped across all the class's signatures; the inline form attaches to one signature's first occurrence.